chrisobo98/christopherbermudez.com/content/blog/orlando-vs-clermont-seo.md

 :br

 <div class="my-8 rounded-xl p-6 text-center shadow-lg" style="background-color: #1e3a8a; border: 2px solid #2563eb;">
-  <p class="text-xl font-bold">💡 Pro Tip: Target neighborhoods, not the entire metro area.
+  <p class="text-xl font-bold text-white">💡 Pro Tip: Target neighborhoods, not the entire metro area.
 Be a big fish in a small pond before becoming fish food in the ocean.</p>
 </div>

 :br